digitalocean/sea-notes-saas-starter-kit/README.md

 - ✅ Forgot password + magic link login
 - ✅ Email notifications via Resend.com (with PDF invoice attachments)
 - ✅ Stripe billing (upgrade/cancel plan)
-- ✅ File uploads to DigitalOcean Spaces
 - ✅ PostgreSQL via Prisma ORM
 - ✅ Next.js + Material UI frontend
-- ✅ DigitalOcean GradientAI Serverless Inference API
 - ✅ Admin dashboard for managing users and subscriptions
 - ✅ One-click deploy to DO App Platform

-SeaNotes is both a clean, flexible starting point for your own SaaS and a real-world example of best practices, and how all the core pieces fit together on DigitalOcean.
+RPaaS is both a clean, flexible starting point for your own SaaS and a real-world example of best practices, and how all the core pieces fit together on DigitalOcean.

-The included notes app functionality serves as a practical example of how to build business logic on top of this foundation.
+The included robotics environment management functionality serves as a practical example of how to build business logic on top of this foundation.
 It also works really well with tools like ChatGPT or Claude.
 You can literally point your LLM at this repo and say:

 > "Build me something like this, but for [my idea]"

-....and it'll scaffold your app using similar patterns — auth, billing, storage, GradientAI Serverless Inference API, etc., all running on DigitalOcean.
+....and it'll scaffold your app using similar patterns — auth, billing, etc., all running on DigitalOcean.

 ## Technical Stack